knaw-huc/data-envelopes/help_documentation.md

     Baptism Registers Amsterdam Version-1 Data-Envelope Version-1

 The first version number refers to the version of the dataset being documented, the second version number refers to the version of the documentation itself.
-Typically the version number is '1' for the first version of the dataset or the envelope.
-You can agree a numbering system with your team.
+Typically the version number is an integer, and '1' is used for the first version of the dataset or the envelope.
+However it can be more appropriate to use other numbering systems.
+For example, if a dataset already existed for a long time prior to the data-envelope being created but didn't have a version number, then it may be more informative to use the current year.
+You should agree a numbering system with your team.

+You can add the title in different languages if you think this is helpful to dataset users.

 ## 1.2 Contact Details<a id='level-1-contact'></a>
 This should contain information about the contact person for the dataset.